shihabuddin-dev/shihabuddin-dev/README.md

 ## 🧑‍💻 About Me

+Sure Shihab!
+Here's a simpler, unique, and easy-to-read summary for your GitHub or portfolio:

+---

-I’m a passionate Frontend Engineer from Bangladesh with a deep love for JavaScript and modern web technologies.
-I enjoy building interactive, user-friendly web applications and constantly learning new tools to improve my craft.
+I’m a MERN Stack developer from Bangladesh who loves building websites with JavaScript and modern tools like React, Tailwind CSS, Firebase, and Vite.
+I enjoy creating clean and user-friendly designs that work well on all devices.
+I’m always learning new things and love sharing helpful projects and coding resources with others.

 ---